irtimmer/amifirm/README.md

 ## Copyright and license

-Copyright 2013, 2014 Iwan Timmer under [the GPLv3 license](LICENSE).
+Copyright 2013, 2014 Iwan Timmer
+Copyright 2014 mielleman
+Distributed under the GNU GPL v3.
+For full terms see the LICENSE file